MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflow-power-automate-connector-templates.md

 * trigger a flow when a dataflow refresh completes, or
 * take action to initiate a dataflow refresh.

-In this article, we discuss some use cases with provided templates to help you quickstart the use of this connector:
+In this article, we discuss some use cases with provided tutorials to help you quickstart the use of this connector:

 [Send notifications](send-notification-when-dataflow-refresh-completes.md):
 * When a dataflow refresh status changes, send an email notification.